johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.2.1.md

 ### Liked image feed

-#### craft.picpuller.user_liked
+*craft.picpuller.user_liked*

 Description: See the authenticated user’s list of media they’ve liked.
 Note that this list is ordered by the order in which the user liked the media.
 Private media is returned as long as the authenticated user has permission to view that media.
 Liked media lists are only available for the currently authenticated user.

 Instragram docs page for this function: [http://instagram.com/developer/endpoints/users/#get_users_liked_feed](http://instagram.com/developer/endpoints/users/#get_users_liked_feed "Instagram documentation for get_users_liked_photos")

-**Required parameters:**
+#### Required parameters

 user_id: This is the ID number of an Craft user.
 (It is not the Instagram user id number.)

-**Optional parameters:**
+#### Optional parameters

-limit: an integer for how many images to request from Instagram.
+limit: an integer indicating how many images to request from Instagram.
 Instagram may return fewer under some circumstances.
 Maximum of 32 allowed by Instagram.

 use_stale_cache: BOOLEAN, either TRUE or FALSE (defaults to TRUE if undefined), to have Pic Puller use previously cached data returned in the event of an error in retrieving new data